-A man asked Dave Ramsey if $1,000 is enough for an emergency fund in 2023 — his response drew lots of laughter and applause.
+A caller asked Dave Ramsey if $1,000 is still enough for an emergency fund in 2023 — Ramsey's response drew roars of laughter and applause.
 Here's why

-It’s been 20 years since Dave Ramsey’s book The Total Money Makeover recommended that Americans can start an emergency fund with $1,000.
-That doesn’t mean, though, that the figure was meant as a be all and end all — for now or even back then.
+It’s been 20 years since Dave Ramsey’s book The Total Money Makeover recommended that Americans start an emergency fund with $1,000.
+That doesn’t mean, though, that the figure was meant as a hard-and-fast rule — for now or even back then.

 Don't miss